35 Remarkable Books by Female BIPOC Authors

 This is the third book in the Brown Sisters trilogy and I adored this romance.
 Eve Brown is a mess.
 She switches jobs and careers on a whim and can’t seem to do anything right.
 When her parents cut her off and tell her to find a job, she finds herself at a bed and breakfast interviewing for a chef position.

 After Eve accidentally hits the owner of the B&B with her car, she begins the job helping Jacob, the reluctant owner.
 This steamy romance was a perfect one-sitting read and perfect for our list of enemies-to-lovers books.
 These two really have a lot standing in their way.
+If you love this series, The Kiss Quotient Series should be next on your list.

 They clash and connect throughout the story as they try to determine if they really are destined for each other.
 Their turbulent relationship is perfect for enemies-to-lovers books.